SDG&E reminds customers to “call 811 before they dig”

-Before digging in their yard, place of business or the street, residents and business owners should mark the proposed excavation area, and call 811 to reach Underground Service Alert at least two business days before the project is to begin.
-Underground Service Alert is free and they will contact SDG&E and other area utilities.
-Each utility will then locate and mark the underground lines, pipes and cables they own.
+8-1-1 at least two business days before digging in their yard.
+As a free service, Underground Service Alert will contact SDG&E and other area utilities.
+Each utility will then locate and mark the underground facilities they own.

-SDG&E is a regulated public utility that provides safe and reliable energy service to 3.5 million consumers through 1.4 million electric meters and more than 850,000 natural gas meters in San Diego and southern Orange counties.
-The utility's area spans 4,100 square miles.
-SDG&E is committed to creating ways to help customers save energy and money every day.
+SDG&E is a regulated public utility that provides safe and reliable energy service to 3.4 million consumers through 1.4 million electric meters and more than 840,000 natural gas meters in San Diego and southern Orange counties.
+The utility’s area spans 4,100 square miles.
+SDG&E is committed to creating ways to help our customers save energy and money every day.
 SDG&E is a subsidiary of Sempra Energy (NYSE: SRE), a Fortune 500 energy services holding company based in San Diego.